avinoamr/textblocks.js/README.md

 ## Generator

-The example above is obviously not useful for anything, it just creates a dumb input text box in a similar way to just creating in manually.
+The example above is obviously not useful for anything, it just creates a dumb input text box in a similar way to just creating it manually.
 In order to get the most out of `textblocks`, you'll need to customize the block generation process for your needs.
 This is done by passing a generator function to the textblocks element:

 ```javascript
 $( '#container' ).textblocks(function( val, ev ) {